obrie/retrokit/README.md

 * Automatic integration of eXoDOS configurations for PC games
 * Automatic selection of the best emulator per-game for Arcade, Atari Jaguar, and N64
 * Automatic filtering of runnable games for 3DO, PSP, Sega Saturn, and more
+* Automatic multi-tap support for NES, SNES, MegaDrive, and Playstation
 * Optimized settings per-game for Arcade, Atari Jaguar, C64, N64, and more
 * Conversion of ISO-based ROMs to CHD for Dreamcast, PCEngine, PSX, and SegaCD
 * Conversion of ISO-based ROMS to CSO for PSP